huggingface/deep-rl-class/README.md

 **I have some feedback**

 We want to improve and update the course iteratively with your feedback.
-If you have some, please send a mail to thomas.simonini@huggingface.co
+If you have some, please fill this form 👉 https://forms.gle/3HgA7bEHwAmmLfwh9

 **How much background knowledge is needed?**